I’m back with another classic fiction review 🙂

 Overall, this book is such a great read, and the world and characters created by Streatfield were a thing of beauty.
 There’s also a fantastic film version of this book, starring Emma Watson, and so that’s definitely worth a watch!
 As I remember, it’s very close to the book.

-Have you read ‘Ballet Shoes’?
+What do you think of my review of ‘Ballet Shoes’ by Noel Streatfield?
 Do you have any childhood classics that bring up feelings of nostalgia for you?
 Would you re-read them now?

 Let me know all your thoughts in the comments below, I love to hear from you- whatever you’re thinking!